FENECON Home 20 & 30 assembly and operating instructions

 |

-This is indicated in the operating instructions:
+This is indicated in the installation and service instructions:

 |